Politics and the Pen

 The Fairmont Château Laurier Ballroom.
 Credit: Jake Wright

 A highlight of our capital’s social calendar, Politics and the Pen is a grand celebration of Canadian political and literary cultures.
-Held at Ottawa’s landmark hotel, the Fairmont Château Laurier, this unique fundraiser brings together national politicians, talented writers, prominent diplomats, and notable arts and business leaders - all in support of the Writers' Trust's mandate to advance, nurture, and celebrate Canadian writers and writing.
+Held annually at the Fairmont Château Laurier, this unique fundraiser brings together national politicians, talented writers, prominent diplomats, and notable arts and business leaders—all in support of the Writers' Trust's mandate to advance, nurture, and celebrate Canadian writers and writing.

-The Writers' Trust of Canada extends enormous thanks to the 2014 Politics and the Pen co-chairs, Elizabeth Gray-Smith and Anne McGrath, and to committee members Jim Armour, Maureen Boyd, Alayne Crawford, Patrick Kennedy, Dan Mader, Pauline McKillop, Françoyse Picard, Elizabeth Roscoe, and Jill Scheer.
+The Writers' Trust of Canada extends enormous thanks to the 2016 Politics and the Pen co-chairs, Patrick Kennedy and Jill Scheer, and to committee members Jim Armour, Maureen Boyd, Alayne Crawford, Catherine Clark, Elizabeth Gray-Smith, Dan Mader, Pauline McKillop, Françoyse Picard, Elizabeth Roscoe, and Lisa Samson.

 For questions about Politics and the Pen, please contact: